nc1101/SIT771/BankProgram/UI Tutorial.md

     // ----------------------------------------------------------------
     // NOTE: this is placed inside an 'Inset' (a rectangular container)
     // because SplashKit appears to have trouble handling multiple text
-    // boxes embedded directly in the same treenode
+    // boxes embedded directly in the same node
     // ----------------------------------------------------------------
     SplashKit.StartInset("From Inset", 40);